WordPress 6.1 Update Header

 Automatic image conversion to WebP format

-However, WordPress did not support the automatic conversion of images into this format; a plugin was previously required for this.
+However, WordPress did not support the automatic conversion of images into this format, which previously required a plugin.
 With WordPress 6.1, the automatic creation of alternative file formats is now supported.

 More choice of template types in the editor